 2. Delivering application and growth projects

 Many CenturyLink Cloud customers are taking advantage of new business models and reaching new customers by moving their apps into the cloud.
-Chad Collins, a VP at HighJump Software, says his company can now “simply install our [application] on top of the CenturyLink Cloud enterprise cloud platform, configure it for a specific customer, and sell the package as a total solution to our customers via subscription.”
+Chad Collins, a VP at HighJump Software, says his company can now “simply install our [application] on top of the CenturyLink Platform, configure it for a specific customer, and sell the package as a total solution to our customers via subscription.”
 Meanwhile IT pros can spend less time managing low-level tasks and more on developing and enhancing core business services.

 3. Reducing the cost of IT